 According to [archeological] finds, the inhabitants of Greece are one of the first people in the world who sliced and roasted several types of meats almost four millennia ago, applying a new cooking method to the traditional boiling process of the Neolithic Age.

 The skewered meat recipe existed as a favorite in ancient Greece during Archaic times with the earliest references to this practice in the works of Homer.

 However, excavations held in Akrotiri on Santorini by professor Christos G. Doumas have unearthed stone barbecue holders for skewers (Greek: krateutai) which were used before the 17th century BC and were popular before the disastrous eruption of the island’s volcano.

 Even later on, during the Byzantine era, references describe street vendors selling souvlaki wrapped in pita in Constantinople.

 The predominant obelisk cooking utensils were simple yet elegant ceramic bases placed to the right and left, a technique still used in our time for portable hobs.
-Low on their base and in a row parallel to the ground, they even had holes which served to oxygenate the coal to keep an even flame, limiting large fluctuations in temperature.
+Low on their base and in a row parallel to the ground, they even had holes which served to oxygenate the coal to keep an even flame, thereby limiting large fluctuations in temperature.

-According to writings found on plaques, in ancient Greece there were festive events focusing on roasted meat dishes, using viands which were usually sliced.
+According to writings found on plaques, in ancient Greece, there were festive events focusing on roasted meat dishes, using viands which were usually sliced.